JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 But when you replace everything that way, you get an error: `can't access lexical declaration 'productionPerTick' before initialization`.
 What is means it that we try to use `productionPerTick` (which rely on other variables) before Svelte has even initialized those variables.

-To resolve that problem, we will have to use some **lifecycle** functions.
+To resolve that problem, we will have to use some lifecycle functions.

-#### Introducing lifecycle functions and onMount
+#### Introducing lifecycle functions: `onMount`

-Svelte (like React and Angular) provides function that you can redefine to customize the comportement of the Components.
-TODO [tutorial onMount](https://svelte.dev/tutorial/onmount)
+Svelte (like React and Angular) provides function that you can redefine to customize the comportment of the components.

-Here we can use onMount to only call the function `updateMoney` (and consequently use `productionPerTick`) only once Svelte has been initialized.
+Here we can use `onMount` to only call the function `updateMoney` (and consequently use `productionPerTick`) only once Svelte has been initialized.
 (Or rather, once Svelte has initialized the `App` *component*).

 To be able to use `onMount` we need to import it first.